 \(^\dagger\)Multiple responses were allowed; percentages are calculated using \(n=224\) as the denominator.

-A chi-square test was used to assess whether participants’ responses
+A chi-square test of independence was used to assess whether

-to the two perception questions were associated with the three
+participants’ responses to the two perception questions were associated

 (www.ibm.com/products/spss-statistics).